Johnny Miller (aviator)

-John MacDonald Miller (15 December 1905, Poughkeepsie, New York State − 23 June 2008, Poughkeepsie) was a barnstorming pilot, the first person to make a US transcontinental flight in a rotorcraft, the first to land a rotorcraft on the roof of a building, and the first to fly a scheduled US mail rotorcraft service.
+John MacDonald Miller (15 December 1905 − 23 June 2008) was a barnstorming pilot, the first person to make a US transcontinental flight in a rotorcraft, the first to land a rotorcraft on the roof of a building, and the first to fly a scheduled US mail rotorcraft service.
 He was also a test pilot and airline captain.
 He became the oldest active pilot in the US, making his first flight on his 18th birthday and ending at the age of 101.
 He died aged 102.

 Early life

 John Miller was the first child of Theodore and Florence MacDonald Miller of Poughkeepsie, New York.
-He had a sister, photo-reporter Elizabeth Lee and brother, Erik.
+He had a sister, photo-reporter Elizabeth "Lee" and brother, Erik.
 Theodore Miller was the manager of the De Laval Cream Separator Company, one of the largest businesses in the area, and Johnny attended a local preparatory school, Oakwood Friends School.

 At the age of four Miller saw Glen Curtiss fly from a field opposite his father's farm as one of two permitted refuelling stops during his successful attempt to win the New York World newspaper prize of $10,000 for a flight from Albany to New York City, and decided to become a pilot.
 In 1915 Miller met and talked to famous aviator Ruth Law and sat in the cockpit of her Wright Model B aircraft.
 He studied Horatio Barber's flying instruction book Aerobatics given to him by an uncle.

 Miller took his first flight in a Curtiss JN-4 Jenny in the summer of 1922 at Asbury Park, New Jersey.